 Select an Update Channel.

-The Stable channel enables installation of the latest stable release of the Red Hat OpenShift Pipelines Operator.
+The Stable channel enables installation of the latest stable and supported release of the Red Hat OpenShift Pipelines Operator.

-The preview channel enables installation of the latest preview version of the Red Hat OpenShift Pipelines Operator, which may contain features that are not yet available from the Stable channel.
+The preview channel enables installation of the latest preview version of the Red Hat OpenShift Pipelines Operator, which may contain features that are not yet available from the Stable channel and is not supported.

 Click Install.
 You will see the Operator listed on the Installed Operators page.